Continued from the introduction, describing the two kingdoms through John 3:16

 This is the original biblical cosmology.
 I am not talking physics here—the word cosmology is broader than that.
-I’m talking about the ordering and running, not of the material world, but the human and also the spiritual world.
+I’m talking about the ordering and running, not of the natural world, but of the human and also the spiritual world.

 Cosmology in the Bible is all about rulership—about who is in charge of whom, and what kinds of judgments they enforce.
 Do they accurately image God by loyally representing him, thus bringing about shalom—harmony and peace—or do they act corruptly in pursuit of their own goals, thus shaking the foundations of the earth (Psalm 82:5)?

 In Eden, God established a kingdom, ruled by his viceroy Adam, with a people who included all Adam’s descendents, and a territory encompassing the whole earth (Genesis 1:28).